 In particular, users wouldn't need a conventional bank account to leverage digital cash.

-CBDCs would offer a new way to transfer money digitally, including peer to peer for unbanked.
+CBDCs would offer a new way to transfer money digitally, including peer-to-peer for the unbanked.

 Efficiencies in the payment system